qhwa/blog/posts/2021/08-11-landing-on-elixir-processing-immutable-data.md

   # first we remove the old key ("_id"), and save its value
   {id_value, temp_data} = Map.pop(data, "_id")

-  # optionally,restructure we may compute a new value based on the
+  # optionally, restructure we may compute a new value based on the
   # original value:
   #
   # id_value = process_id_value(id_value)